heartandhandstraining/heartandhandstraining.github.io/_posts/2020-03-26-COVID-19-Self-Care.md

 ### General Care for Viral Exposures

-1. Social distancing, disposal (if possible) of continamated items, sanitizing of hands and surfaces (where viruses can survive for long periods of time).
+1. Measures publicly being focused upon: Social distancing, disposal (if possible) of continamated items, sanitizing of hands and surfaces (where viruses can survive for long periods of time).
 Keep your hands away from your face!
+Use of a mask is more for the benefit of other than self, except for the fact that it should keep one's hands away from their own face.
+Also, keep in mind that any PPE (gloves, masks, gowns, or other) is contaminated once touched or or touched by anything else, not to mention being breathed, sneezed, or coughed upon.
+I say this because I am blown away by the overwhelming misuse of PPE by the general pubic.
+This being the situation makes PPE mostly a "feel good" thing rather than true protection.
+Definitely use  PPE properly if close contact is inevitable.

 2. Warm fluids, sipping every 20 minutes to keep the mucous membranes, inner vessels and spaces moist, so toxins can be easily disspelled from the body (caffeine free teas, lemon and honey, etc)
 3. Moving the body, expanding the airways and lungs as much as possible.
 4. Lots of fruits and veges.